Mercedes Lackey bibliography

 This is a list of books by Mercedes Lackey, arranged by collection.

 Valdemar universe

-Some of the trilogies follow on chronologically from each other, while others are set a considerable number of years apart from the others -- overall the books span some 3,000 years.
+Some of the trilogies follow on chronologically from each other, while others are set a considerable number of years apart from the others—overall the books span some 2500 years.

+The Mage Wars

+Co-written with Larry Dixon, these are set in pre-history, some 2500 years before the Heralds of Valdemar trilogy.
+They describe the events which set off The Mage Storms.
+It involves gryphons, creatures created by the mage Urtho (Mage of Silence).
+The co-protagonists are Skandranon Rashkae, a princely but proud ebony gryphon, and Amberdrake, a Healer of spirit and mind called a kestra'chern.